Meeting Bot Real-time Transcription

 Overview

 Real-time transcription is used when your application needs transcript data throughout the meeting.
-Some common reasons to choose real-time transcription are:
+Common reasons to choose real-time transcription include displaying live captions during the meeting, showing a live transcript or other real-time UI updates, and triggering alerts, moderation, or automations while participants are speaking.

 You should not use real-time transcription if: